Awaji Island (Awajishima) with Kids — Visit from Kobe or Osaka

 Awaji Island is about a 1-hour drive from Kobe Station, a 1.5-hour drive from Osaka Station, and a 2-hour drive from Kyoto Station.

-The best way to travel around Awaji Island is by car (if you don’t own a car, consider renting one or hiring a car and driver).
+The best way to travel around Awaji Island is by car (if you don’t own a car, consider renting one or hiring a car and driver.
+If you’re unsure about driving in Japan with kids, check out this article).

 If you want to get to Awaji Island using public transport, it’s best to use a highway bus from Sannomiya in Kobe.